Edward’s Trust is a specialist holistic bereavement charity based in Birmingham, and providing support for families in

 We support over 600 families per year which equates to around 3,000 family members.
 We recognise that all grief is an individual journey and we tailor our support to meet individual needs.
 We offer a holistic approach through counselling and run a ‘wellbeing in bereavement’ service in order to support our families during their most difficult times.

 The History of Edward’s Trust

-The starting point for an organisation’s story is rarely the point at which it starts.
+The starting point for an organisation’s story is rarely the point at which it begins.
 Edward’s Trust officially became a registered charity on 10th March 1989 but the idea of establishing a charity to support families who have children with life threatening illnesses goes back almost to when Edward was first diagnosed with a Wilm’s Tumour, a rare form of cancer, back in August 1987.

 Edward Dent was just seven and a half years old when he died on 29 July 1988.
 He was ‘Just an ordinary boy with an extraordinary amount of courage’ – a quiet boy, a pupil at Knowle Infants School, Solihull, where he was probably more studious than most and enjoyed reading.
 Edward’s name lives on as a registered charity, raising money and helping parents who are forced to live through a similar nightmare.